 No, I do not subscribe to any one method of sleep training.
 Each child and their family are unique, and because of this, I tailor my sleep training methods to keep all of that in mind.
 I want YOU to be comfortable and confident to go and implement the sleep plan, and this means using a method that we all agree will be the best for YOUR situation.

 What sleep training methods do you recommend?

 There are a lot of options out there and you may already know quite a few from your research on sleep.
-It’s much better to get to know your child and your family and then recommend any sleep training methods.
-There are so many things that play a factor in choosing a method from your child – your wishes, their temperament, their age and the sleep challenges you are facing.
+It’s much better to get to know your child and your family and then recommend any sleep training techniques.
+There are so many things that play a factor in choosing a technique from your child – your wishes, their temperament, their age and the sleep challenges you are facing.